 Sunny Australia isn’t the only country adopting solar power

 While solar power is a booming industry in Australia, and even though now more than 1.79 million Australians have solar panels, we aren’t the only country getting involved.
-There are many other countries with significantly smaller communities proving that solar power can be utilised in a variety of ways for the greater good of all its people:
+There are many other countries with significantly smaller communities proving that solar power can be used in a variety of ways for the greater good of all its people:

-In India and many other parts of the world, unfortunately women’s perceived value to society diminishes the older they become.
+In India and many other parts of the world, unfortunately women’s perceived value to society diminishes the older they get.
 The Barefoot College in Rajasthan is tackling this issue by teaching older women to be solar engineers, helping to advance their social standing and influence within their communities.

 The island of Eigg may be tiny at only 30 square kilometres, but it’s being recognised as a remarkable example of energy self-sufficiency.
 During long summer days, Eigg’s solar panels account for the majority of energy produced while wind and rain is limited.